joyent/conch-api/docs/modules/Conch::Validation.md

 ### hardware\_product\_generation

-Get the expected hardware product generation for the device under validation.
+Get the expected hardware product generation used for validation.

 ```perl
 if ($self->hardware_product_generation eq 'Joyent-123') {...}